woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

-= 7.9.2 - 2024-02-07 =
+= 7.9.3 - xxxx-xx-xx =
-* Fix - Resolved an issue that could cause card payments to fail when providing a Bank statement description with the `statement_descriptor` parameter.
+* Fix - Resolved failing payments when statement descriptor only contains the order number.
-* Tweak - The Bank statement description settings in the Stripe plugin settings are no longer editable.
-The description is now automatically pulled from the Stripe account settings.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).